1954 Indianapolis 500: Race summary

 Bill Vukovich had to work much harder in this race due to his car was now 2 years old and the team had trouble getting it up to speed leading to a 19th place starting spot inside of row 7 for the race.
 Vukovich did not see the lead until lap 61 when he led 1 lap.
 He then after losing positions during pitstops worked his way forward, seeing the lead again on lap 92 leading for the next 38 laps until falling back due to another round of pitstops.
 Then Vukovich took the lead for good on 150 to win his second consecutive 500, setting a record (at the time) 130.840 mph average race speed.
 The record would stand until the 1957 Indianapolis 500.
-Sadly Vukovich died the following year attempting to win his third consecutive Indy 500.
-The race reportedly went 110 laps before the first yellow light.
+Vukovich died the following year attempting to win his third consecutive Indy 500.